What happens to a veteran's benefits if he/she is incarcerated? The following is a summary of how imprisonment affects

 VA can pay certain benefits to veterans who are incarcerated in a Federal, state or local penal institution.
-However, the amount we can pay depends on the type of benefit and reason for incarceration.
-This fact sheet provides information about the benefits most commonly affected by imprisonment.
+However, the amount they can pay depends on the type of benefit and reason for incarceration.

 Your monthly payment will be reduced beginning with the 61st day of your imprisonment for a felony.
 If your disability payment before you went to prison was based on a rating of 20% disabled or higher your new payment will be based on the 10% disability rating.
 If you were receiving disability at the 10% disability rate your new payment will be cut in half.

 Note: If you are released from incarceration - participated in a work release or half-way house program, paroled, and completed sentence, your compensation payments will not be reduced.